-Students who are pursuing certification, or who already hold a valid teaching certificate may take a series of courses leading to Illinois and/or Missouri ESL teaching approval.
-These courses are: ENG 400, 409, 468, 470, 472, 476, 565.
+Students who are pursuing state ESL endorsement, or who already hold a valid teaching certificate may take a series of courses leading to Illinois and/or Missouri ESL teaching endorsement.
+These courses are: ENG 400, 409, 416, 468, 470, 472, 476.
 Students interested in this specialization should contact the ESL Endorsement advisor.